groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/vtx-to-potm.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VTX"
+        - icon: "far fa-file-alt"
           title: " About VTX File Format"
           content: |
-            A basic conversion with Aspose APIs can be done with just 2 lines of code.
-Our APIs are supported on all major platforms and Operating Systems.
-Before executing the code below, please make sure that you have the following prerequisites on your system.
-First you need Microsoft Windows or a compatible OS with .NET Framework and .NET Core, Windows Azure, Mono or Xamarin Platforms, Development environment like Microsoft Visual Studio and Aspose.Words for .NET DLL referenced in your project.
+            A file with VTX extension is a Microsoft Visio drawing template that is saved to disc in XML file format.
+The template is aimed to provide a file with basic settings that can be used to create multiple Visio files of the same settings.
+Another similar format is VST which is saved in binary format rather than XML.
+VTX files are supported with Visio 2010 and newer versions.

           link: "https://docs.fileformat.com/image/vtx/"

     format:
         # format loop
-        - icon: "far fa-file-POTM"
+        - icon: "far fa-file-powerpoint"
           title: " About POTM File Format"
           content: |
             Files with POTM extension are Microsoft PowerPoint template files with support for Macros.
 POTM files are created with PowerPoint 2007 or above and contains default settings that can be used to create further presentation files.
 These settings can include styles, backgrounds, colour palette, fonts and defaults along with macros that consist of custom functions for doing particular task.
 They may also be opened by a previous version of PowerPoint with Open XML document support installed.
 POTM files can be opened in Microsoft PowerPoint for editing like any other PowerPoint file.